microsoft/fluentui-react-native/packages/theming-react-native/README.md

 # Theming React Native

-This package serves as an entry point which aggregates and reexports some of the various features in this repo for those who want to quickly get started.
+This package serves as an entry point which aggregates and re-exports some of the various features in this repo for those who want to quickly get started.

-# Getting Started
+## Getting Started

-## How to make primitives theme-aware

-### Step One - Update package.json to add new dependencies on this repo's packages
+### Update package.json & install dependencies

-You'll may want a few different packages from this repo.
+You may want a few different packages from this repo.
 Let's start with the following:

 - `@uifabricshared/theming-react-native`
-- `@uifabricshared/themed-stylesheets` for styling primitives.
+- `@uifabricshared/themed-stylesheets` for styling react-native's primitives components.

-E.g.
+E.g. In your package.json file:

 ```json
 {